Learn how to instantly have more confidence in ANY situation.

 When you meet and have a relationship with someone that shares their weirdness you feel instantly connected and close to them.
 You can sense that you’re having a real conversation and you also remember them because knowing someone’s weirdness is endearing, memorable, intimate, and goes beyond the surface level.

-Sharing your Weirdness = Self Confidence Training
+Sharing your Weirdness = How to have more confidence

 If you want to truly have more confidence, connect with someone, and create real relationships, start sharing your weirdness.